 Palm oil is the world’s most used vegetable oil, and global consumption is increasing.
 It is used in food, animal feed, soap and cosmetics, and to produce biodiesel.
 It can be produced at higher volumes per unit area of land than other vegetable oils.
 Unsustainable palm oil production is often linked to deforestation and peatland drainage, mainly in Indonesia and Malaysia.
 This has major impacts on biodiversity, climate change and also land rights for local people.

 UK statement on palm oil

-UK palm oil using organizations have agreed to work towards 100% sourcing of sustainable palm oil by 2015 from the estimated 24% level in 2009.
-In October 2012, trade associations for palm oil using sectors agreed a UK statement on sustainable palm oil.
+Organisations in the UK that use palm oil have agreed to work towards 100% sourcing of credibily certified sustainable palm oil by 2015.
+In October 2012, trade associations for palm oil using sectors, the government and the World Wildlife Fund agreed a UK statement on sustainable palm oil.

 We published a one year progress report, including details of new signatories, alongside an estimate of UK palm oil consumption in October 2013.
 This estimated that in 2012 between 52% and 60% of palm oil used in the UK that was certified sustainable.

 We have now published a second UK progress report which shows achievements from each organisation in the last year and an update of the estimates of UK sustainable palm oil consumption for 2013.
 The new report estimated that in 2013 between 55% and 71% of UK palm oil imports were supported by RSPO certification.

 We are signed up to UK statement on sustainable palm oil and are taking a number of steps to encourage the move to sustainable sourcing.
 This includes: